Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 [![](/assets/images/2021-05-20_DNAC_Webhook.png)](/assets/images/2021-05-20_DNAC_Webhook.png)

 {: .notice--danger}
-Updated **config.py** to change IP address 10.66.69.22 to match where you are running the Flask Python code.
+Updated *config.py* to change IP address 10.66.69.22 to match where you are running the Flask Python code.
-WEBHOOK_URL is only used by python code **test_webhook.py** to emulate the notification transmitter.
+WEBHOOK_URL is only used by python code *test_webhook.py* to emulate the notification transmitter.
-WEBHOOK_USERNAME and WEBHOOK_PASSWORD should be update accordingly.
+Using the WEBHOOK_USERNAME and WEBHOOK_PASSWORD values from *config.py*.

 ```python
 WEBHOOK_URL = 'https://10.66.69.22:5443/webhook'  # test with Flask receiver